czipperz/gd/README.md

 #GD

-Renders `git diff` in a colourful way instead of it opening in `less`.
-This is a problem with the [arch](https://archlinux.org/) version of git.
+Renders `git diff` in a colourful and simpler way instead of it opening in `less`.

 ![Image: http://i.imgur.com/sEeUrz0.png](http://i.imgur.com/sEeUrz0.png)